trezzuri/erpnext-docs/docs/en/accounts/articles/fiscal-year-error.md

 ![Current Fiscal Year Setting in Global Defaults](/files/current-fiscal-year-in-global-defaults.png)

-Save Global Default, and Reload your ERPNext account.
+Save Global Default, and Reload your SOMA account.
 Then, default Fiscal Year will be auto-updated in your transactions.

 Note: In transactions, you can manually select required Fiscal Year, from More Info section.